-One thing for sure however, is that we recognise that the pandemic has changed family dynamics, particularly for young people who are responsible for the welfare of others.
-You might have heard this be referred to as ‘young carers’ - or maybe you haven’t come across this term before.
-This is where a child, under 18, helps to look after a relative with an illness, disability, or substance abuse problem.
-They might undertake tasks such as doing the shopping, picking up medicines, doing the school runs, washing, cleaning, cooking and so on, to help a parent in the household.
+You might have heard this be referred to as ‘young carers’.
+This is where a child under 18 helps to look after someone with an illness, disability, or substance abuse problem.
+They might undertake tasks such as doing the shopping, picking up medicines, doing the school runs, washing, cleaning, cooking and so on, to help a parent, relative, or someone in their household.

-We know that for families who have young people with caring responsibilities, and might even be shielding during the pandemic, the pressures have greatly increased - or maybe this is you, and you are caring for another adult.
+We know that for families who have young people with caring responsibilities, the pressures have greatly increased - or maybe this is you, and you are caring for another adult.
 We want you to know that you don’t have to deal with this alone - and at Barnardo’s, we’re committed to helping any family who might need extra support with this, however we can.

-Here are some quick tips we wanted to share with you as a parent:
+Here are some quick tips we wanted to share with you:

 Small steps at a time

 There’s nothing wrong with thinking big, like planning future exotic holidays for example, but in the midst of uncertainty, perhaps taking smaller steps, like taking each day at a time can help to alleviate any anxieties you might have about what the future might practically look like, especially when you are feeling really stressed.
 Set smaller daily goals you want to achieve, but remember, it’s okay if you don’t always get there - they can always roll over into the next day.

 Parents have often told us that they have felt ‘guilty’ for making time for themselves, but we want you to know that you should never feel guilty for taking some time out to breathe, reflect and regroup if you ever feel that things might be getting too much.
 Your emotional wellbeing is incredibly important.
 You can use the controlled breathing exercise or muscle relaxation exercise from the Samaritans to help you with this.